farimarwat/PandaSpector/README.md

 - Analyze recyclerview's rendering and measure performance
 - List all those functions/methods which access main thread along with its consumed time
 - Detect code bottlenecks

+**Note: Traditional XML support is deprecated.
+Now all future features will be available for jetpack compose**
 -
 <a href="https://youtu.be/t7YFmO349PM">Video Tutorial</a>
 ### Log Examples: